Kentucky storm brings flooding, lost power, possible tornado - NewsBreak

 There were no immediate reports of any injuries or deaths.
 The storms come just three weeks after deadly tornadoes tore through the region, killing more than 90 people in five states, including 77 in Kentucky.

-As of Saturday night, much of Kentucky and West Virginia were under a flood warning.
-Portions of eastern Kentucky, Tennessee, Arkansas, Louisiana, Mississippi and Alabama were under a tornado watch.
+As of Saturday afternoon, much of Kentucky was under a flood warning.
+Portions of eastern Kentucky, as well as swaths of Tennessee Arkansas Louisiana, Mississippi and Alabama were under a tornado watch.

 The Kentucky governor's office reported flash flooding had caused water rescues and many road closures in the southern and central portions of the state.